ssatguru/BabylonJS-EditControl/README.md

 ### Breaking change with 3.2.0
 Version 3.2.0 converts the project from a plain vanilla JavaScript project to a module based JavaScript project.
-With this the way to load the application has changed.
+With this change, the way to load the application has changed.
-In JavaScript instead of
+In JavaScript, instead of
 ```
 var EditControl = org.ssatguru.babylonjs.component.EditControl;
 editControl = new EditControl(box,camera, canvas, 0.75);
 ```
-now just use
+now do
 ```
 var editControl = new EditControl(box,camera, canvas, 0.75);
 ```
-In TypeScript instead of
+In TypeScript, instead of
 ```
 import EditControl = org.ssatguru.babylonjs.component.EditControl;
 ```
-now use
+now do
 ```
 import {EditControl} from "babaylonjs-editcontrol";
 ```